Athletes (Warhol series): Production

 Warhol made nine individual paintings as "extras," which led to a dispute after his death between his estate, the Andy Warhol Foundation, and Weisman.
 Weisman had a contract stating that he was the owner of all of the Athletes paintings.
 "In the end we settled, they gave me all of the Athletes paintings they had and I donated half of them back to the foundation on the understanding that they were not to be sold on the open market without my permission," he said.
-However, some other Athletes paintings have been sold at auction.